riveranelson99/team_generator/README.md

 # Team Generator
-Developing a generator the creates employee team information.
+Developing a generator the creates employee team information based on user input and desire.

 # Pseudo Code